EventGhost/EventGhost/_build/data/docs/short_manual/index.rst

 #.
 Drag-and-drop an Event from the Log to an existing Macro in the
    Configuration Tree.
 #.
 Select an Event in the Log and copy it to the clipboard using Ctrl+C,
+   :menuselection:`Right-Click->Copy`, or :menuselection:`Edit->Copy`, then
-   Right-Click->Copy, or Edit->Copy, then select an existing Macro in the Configuration Tree and paste the Event using Ctrl+V, Right-Click->Paste, or Edit->Paste.
+   select an existing Macro in the Configuration Tree and paste the Event using Ctrl+V, :menuselection:`Right-Click->Paste`, or :menuselection:`Edit->Paste`.
 #.
 Select an existing Macro in the Configuration Tree and then add a new Event
    using :menuselection:`Right-Click-->Add Event`,
    :menuselection:`Configuration-->Add Event`
-   or clicking the Add Event toolbar button.
+   or clicking the :guilabel:`Add Event` toolbar button.

-You can rename any existing Event by selecting it and pressing F2, or selecting Right-Click->Rename Item or :menuselection:`Configuration-->Rename Item`, and typing the new Event name.
+You can rename any existing Event by selecting it and pressing F2, or selecting :menuselection:`Right-Click->Rename` Item or :menuselection:`Configuration-->Rename Item`, and typing the new Event name.